 When the Stain Still Won’t Come Out

 If you simply can’t get the stain off no matter what you try, you have a few different options available.
-You could use sand paper or a sanding tool and strip the stained area off.
+You could use sandpaper or a sanding tool and strip the stained area off.
 You’ll likely need to repaint the door or reapply a protective coating after this.
 A Mr. Clean Magic Eraser might be able to eliminate some stubborn scuffs and stains, but avoid using the Eraser on dark surfaces, wood, or stainless steel garage doors.
 Do not resort to using a pressure washer, which could damage the integrity of your door.

 If you’ve had the garage door for a while, you may want to consider buying a new garage door.
 A replacement garage door is often considered an investment and not a cost as it can increase the overall value of your home, making it a great return of investment.